Main fundraiser photo

 The solution

-A new curative treatment for complex high flow AVMs in the face and neck is now being offered in Italy, by one of the world’s top facial surgeons who specialises in vascular malformations.
+A new curative treatment for complex high flow AVMs in the face and neck is now being undertaken by a surgeon in Sydney (not in Milan as Sarah had previously thought).

-This life-altering treatment is Modified Electrosclerotherapy, with a chemo drug called bleomycin.
-All going well, Sarah’s surgery will involve 24 hours in ICU, and a further week in hospital.
-She will need to stay in Milan for a few weeks after being discharged from hospital.
+All going well, Sarah’s surgery will involve 24 hours in ICU, and a further 5-7 days in hospital.

-It is likely Sarah will need three surgeries, each a few months apart, to ensure the AVM is completely obliterated so it can’t regrow.
+It is likely Sarah will need two surgeries, each a few months apart, to ensure the AVM is completely obliterated so it can’t regrow.

 Associated costs